 With the simultaneous detection of [\cii], we further constrained the dynamics and gas content of the ISM in \galname.
 First, we determined a total dynamical mass of $M_{\rm dyn} = (9.0\pm 4.5)\times 10^{8}\,M_\odot$ based on the [\cii] line width.
-Subtracting the inferred stellar mass, contributing only $\approx 2-10\%$ to the total dynamical mass, we determine a total gas mass of $M_{\rm gas} = (8.0\pm 4.0)\times 10^{8}\,M_\odot$. \galname\ is thus observed to have a gas mass excess and gas fraction of $\log(M_{\rm gas}/M_\star) = 0.9-1.7$ and $f_{\rm gas} = M_{\rm gas}/(M_{\rm gas} + M_\star) \gtrsim 90\%$, respectively.
+Subtracting the inferred stellar mass, contributing only $\approx 2-10\%$ to the total dynamical mass, we determined a total gas mass of $M_{\rm gas} = (8.0\pm 4.0)\times 10^{8}\,M_\odot$. \galname\ was thus observed to have a gas mass excess and gas fraction of $\log(M_{\rm gas}/M_\star) = 0.9-1.7$ and $f_{\rm gas} = M_{\rm gas}/(M_{\rm gas} + M_\star) \gtrsim 90\%$, respectively.
 While these results indicate that \galname\ contains one of the most extreme gas fractions derived for high-$z$ galaxies to date, we demonstrated that they are in perfect agreement with the inferred low stellar mass and gas-phase metallicity.
-We then attempted to disentangle the various gas-phase components through established conversion factors relying on the [\cii] line luminosity, for which we infer $M_{\rm mol} = (3.0-5.0)\times 10^{8}\,M_\odot$ (i.e. $30-50\%$ of $M_{\rm gas}$).
+We then attempted to disentangle the various gas-phase components through established conversion factors relying on the [\cii] line luminosity, for which we inferred $M_{\rm mol} = (3.0-5.0)\times 10^{8}\,M_\odot$ (i.e. $30-50\%$ of $M_{\rm gas}$).
 We surmised that the largest contributing factor to the gas mass and the overall baryonic matter budget is thus in the form of neutral, atomic \hi, as supported by recent [\cii]-to-\hi\ scaling relations.

 With the joint estimates of the gas-phase metallicity and the gas mass, we further estimated the total mass of metals in the ISM of \galname, finding $M_{\rm Z,ISM} = (3.2\pm 1.6)\times 10^{\rm 5}\,M_\odot$.
-This is consistent with the expected Type II core-collapse supernovae metal yield for the inferred stellar mass build-up.
-With the independent estimate of the dust mass from the FIR continuum, $M_{\rm d} < 1.2\times 10^{5}\,M_\odot$ (Fujimoto et al., subm.), we constrained the mass ratios of the dust-to-gas and dust-to-metals abundance finding $\log$DTG $ < -3.8$ and $\log$DTM $ < -0.5$, respectively.
-This places \galname\ as one of the most dust-poor galaxies known to date relative to its inferred gas and metal mass and demonstrates the strong deviation from the typical Milky Way averages in the high-redshift and low-metallicity regimes.
+This is consistent with the expected Type II core-collapse supernova metal yield for the inferred stellar mass build-up.
+With the independent estimate of the dust mass from the FIR continuum, $M_{\rm d} < 1.2\times 10^{5}\,M_\odot$ \citep{Fujimoto23}, we constrained the mass ratios of the DTG and DTM abundance finding $\log$DTG $ < -3.8$ and $\log$DTM $ < -0.5$.
+This places \galname\ as one of the most dust-poor galaxies known to date relative to its inferred gas and metal mass and demonstrates a strong deviation from the typical Milky Way averages in the high-redshift and low-metallicity regimes.